 In December 2006, the Company acquired real property in Mexico for \$57,500 to develop and potentially operate as a surf camp.
-During the three months ended March 31, 2007, the Company incurred additional costs of \$3,835 related to the transfer of the property to the Company's 55% owned subsidiary, ISR de Mexico.
+During the year ended December 31, 2007, the Company incurred additional costs of \$3,835 related to the transfer of the property to the Company's 55% owned subsidiary, ISR de Mexico.